KonstantinBabichev/atlas/README.md

 	* watch is not picking up new files! gulp-watch should be fixing this issue...it is not (test code in dev:html:convert)
 1. check only newly-changed files https://github.com/juanfran/gulp-scss-lint#lint-only-modified-files, https://github.com/wearefractal/gulp-cached

+### Publisher
+1. remove "galleries"
+2. single should be "image"
+3. /show/id/gallery should be gallery page
+4. gallery: borealis + transform
+5. FILE STRUCTURE: gallery doesn't really belong in it's own folder. component or sub-folder of shows?

 ### Gulp specific
 1. Move config files into /gulp/configs
 8. Consistent gulp messaging